kevinboone/jgemini/README.md

 There is no bookmark support yet.

 JGemini is designed to be operated with a mouse.
-The only keystrokes that the program recognizes are page-up and page-down.
+The only keystrokes that the program recognizes, apart from menu short-cuts, are up, down, page-up, page-down.

 JGemini is based on Java features that have not changed since about 2005.
 Frankly, I'm surprised some of them still exist in the JDK.